primer/css/docs/content/components/forms.md

 ## Checkboxes and radios

-Utilities to spice up the alignment and styling of checkbox and radio controls.
+Utilities to control alignment and styling of checkbox and radio controls.

 ```html live
 <form>